wellcomecollection/docs/research/2019-12-16_searching_with_the_calm_api.md

   > At Wellcome, the accession identifier is made of two parts: the *accession number* (sequential, currently up to 2551) and a *collection reference* (such as WT, PPMTW, SANCT).
 </details>

+In the storage service, we are going to use the *accession number* as the identifier (with the collection reference included in the package, in case there's a typo in the accession number).
+This is to avoid ambiguity between catalogue references and accession references (e.g. `WT/1` vs. `WT accession 1`).

+At some point, we may start storing born digital accessions with Sierra o-numbers (`o12345678`), and the bare accession number plays nicer with that system.

 ## Resources